 Traditional insulation types like batts and blankets come in rolls, are very common, and come in cub varieties.
-Other types of insulation include loose fill, structural insulated panels, and spray foam, all have their own sub-varieties.
-Spray foam is newer and has many advantages that we are going to highlight for you.
+Other types of insulation include loose-fill, structural insulated panels, and spray foam, all have their own sub-varieties.
+Spray foam insulation is newer and has many advantages that we are going to highlight for you.

 Spray foam has a higher r-value which helps to save money in the long run and use less energy.
 The initial cost of spray foam is higher but this pays for itself down the road.
 Professionals spray the liquid polyurethane insulation in the designated area as it dries it expands and fills all the cracks and crevices.

 When the foam has dried the technician cuts away all the excess leaving a flat and clean area.
 If you can, consider having an air sealing consultation done before having the insulation installed that way you are aware of all air leakages.
 It is important that you hire a professional to install your spray foam insulation so that the job is done with minimal error and to keep yourself and family safe when the chemicals are mixed.

 Opened-cell spray foam is used in walls, ceilings, and roofs and has an R-value of 3.5 to 3.6 per inch.
 The price of a 2x4 area can cost anywhere between $1- $1.20 per sq. ft. and is best completed by a trained professional.
 This type of spray foam is made up of petroleum or plant-based plastics.

 It is important that you wait at least 3 days before entering your home after having the opened-cell spray foam sprayed.
 The VOC’s it emits during insulation can aggravate those with asthma or other breathing issues.
 Open-cell spray foam allows water vapor to pass through so you may still need a moisture barrier depending on your situation.